Meal Service FAQ

-We deliver meals along the I-25 corridor, from Pueblo to Weld counties, and into Douglas and Boulder counties, and we continue to expand.
+We deliver meals along the I-25 corridor, from Pueblo to Weld counties, and into Douglas and Boulder counties.
+In 2024, we began a pilot program to serve Loveland, Greeley, and Fort Collins.
 View our current map of delivery boundaries.

 If you live in a rural area, and your health care provider or insurance provider has a contract with Project Angel Heart to provide medically tailored meals for you, you may be eligible to receive shipments of frozen meals.
 Please ask your health care or insurance provider if you are eligible for this service.